Skip to main content

 Lets you make requests to fetch and/or delete user data from our database.

-Push / In-App Campaign API
+Push / In-App automation API

 Transactional API